 If you have a set of photos you want to turn into a GIF, stitch them together through EZ GIF.
 This website offers multiple tools to create the file you need.
 First, use the JPG-to-GIF conversion tool or the Video-to-GIF converter.
-Voilà, you have a GIF file that you can use for Twitter, Facebook Messenger, or Google+.
+Voilà, you have a GIF file that you can use for Twitter or Facebook Messenger

 Next, to post your file on Facebook or Twitter, simply upload it to either platform.
 We’re thrilled that Facebook now allows GIFs to be uploaded directly!
 (They used to require GIFs be hosted at another place like GIPHY.

 Pro Tip: If you use EZ GIF, we need to stress that you must use high-res images.
 If your images are small files, they may turn out grainy in the final product.

 We made this handy guide (following the above directions!) to clarify format and dimension requirements of various social media platforms:

 Make GIFs from your smartphone (AKA The EASY Way)

 More good news!
 It’s super easy to turn your photos, photo bursts, videos, and live photos into GIFs on your phone.
 Stop what you’re doing and download 5SecondsApp.
 This app is magical.